 Nelly is correct.
 There are other efforts to legalize medical marijuana in the state that could be successful if they are passed by voters this November.
 Polls show that 92 percent of Americans support legalizing medical marijuana, and a marijuana advocacy group in the state called A New Approach just submitted the required signatures for a ballot initiative to legalize medical marijuana with a constitutional amendment on Friday.

-The organization collected 370,000 signatures for a proposal giving physicians sole discretion when deciding on medical marijuana for patients.
+The organization collected 370,000 signatures for a proposal giving physicians sole discretion when deciding on medical marijuana for cardholders.
 The bill passed by the Missouri House would only allow specific conditions to qualify.
 The ballot initiative would tax medical marijuana with a 4 percent sales tax that would be distributed to the veterans of Missouri for medical costs.

-Jack Cardetti is the spokesman for A New Approach and said that voters are more informed than the politicians which is why marijuana advocates want the measure on the ballot so that the voters can decide.
+Jack Cardetti is the spokesman for A New Approach and said that voters are more informed than the politicians which are why marijuana advocates want the measure on the ballot so that the voters can decide.

 Find the Cure is another group that submitted more than 300,000 signatures on Friday but proposes a 15 percent tax on medical marijuana.
 Find the Cure is a ballot backed by Springfield attorney and physician Dr. Brad Bradshaw.